Dream Theater – Distance Over Time

 The Claypool Lennon Delirium - South of Reality - 85%

 Categorizing music in this day and age is a tricky business, and even more so when it comes to the likes of The Claypool Lennon Delirium.
-One is tempted to label the project as Primus meets John Lennon, but a single spin of band’s debut Monolith of Phobos reveals that this project is so much more.
+One is tempted to label the project as Primus meets John Lennon, but a single spin of the band’s debut Monolith of Phobos reveals that this project is so much more.

-The in-your-face wackiness of Primus is dialed down and used as spice rather than main ingredient.
+The in-your-face wackiness of Primus is dialled down and used as spice rather than main ingredient.
 The Lennon influences are delicate, and The Beatles feel is that of their latter experimental period.
 The duo also dips into prog elements of Zappa, King Crimson and Pink Floyd.
-But all that aside one of the biggest takeouts from that debut was that the album’s wackiness was more subtle than one might have expected, and the beauty of the material was all the way in the front.
+But all that aside, one of the biggest take-outs from that debut was that the album’s wackiness was more subtle than one might have expected, and the beauty of the material was all the way in the front.
 Another important characteristic of the album was the feeling of good chemistry and creative collaboration between the two.

 Lyrically, the band often comes on thin ice, not so much because the lyrics don’t match the elegance and wit of the music and melodies, but more notably because they at times cross to awkward.

-These are some experienced gentlemen and it goes without saying that they are extremely skilled, but what impresses the most is their playfulness and bobbling inspiration.
-Be it the funkiness of the “Blood and Rockets – Movement I, Saga of Jack Parsons – Movement II, Too the Moon”, the heart wrenching beauty of “Amethyst Realm”, the duo delivers with extraordinary conviction.
+These are some experienced gentlemen, and it goes without saying that they are extremely skilled, but what impresses the most is their playfulness and bobbling inspiration.
+Be it the funkiness of the “Blood and Rockets – Movement I, Saga of Jack Parsons – Movement II, Too the Moon”, the heart-wrenching beauty of “Amethyst Realm”, the duo delivers with extraordinary conviction.

 South of Reality proves that the debut was more than a one-off.
-It also comes across as a promise of much more music in the future from the delirium that is collaboration between Claypool and Lennon.
+It also comes across as a promise of much more music in the future from the delirium that is the collaboration between Claypool and Lennon.

 www.heclaypoollennondelirium.com